usama09-cpu/IOT-Monitoring_Tumbuhan/README.md

-# 🌐 Teknologi yang Digunakan
+# 🌐 Internet of Things: Monitoring_Tumbuhan